 In collaboration with NEWT, the Rice Office of STEM Engagement offers NanoEnvironmental Engineering for Teachers, which is designed to serve:

 - AP Environment Science Teachers

 - Biology Teachers

-NEET takes place in the Greater Houston, TX Area; Greater El Paso, TX Area; and the Greater Phoenix, AZ Area with support from NEWT, R-STEM, UTEP, and ASU staff and faculty.
+NEET takes place in the Greater Houston, TX area; Greater El Paso, TX area; New Haven, CT; and the Greater Phoenix, AZ area with support from NEWT, R-STEM, UTEP, ASU, Yale staff and faculty.

 The purpose of the program is to increase the content knowledge of educators and to empower them in implementing rigorous project-based engineering activities on the topic of water sustainability in the classroom.

-- Improve secondary teachers' understanding of advanced placement and state standards;
+- Improve secondary teachers' understanding of advanced placement and state standards.

-- Facilitate the transformation of teacher practice through the exploration of best practices in educational pedagogy;
+- Facilitate the transformation of teacher practice through the exploration of best practices in educational pedagogy.

 NEET has helped me to create an environment where students think outside the box.
 They ask more questions and have become more inventive.